mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 ![YOLO many boxes](./pics/YOLO_many_boxes.png)

-The **Intersection over the union** between two bounding boxesis computed as follows:
+The **Intersection over the union** between two bounding boxes is computed as follows:

 `IoU = area of intersection / area of union = [0,1]`.